What needs to happen now

 Training should be prioritised to make sure that all healthcare staff are confident in providing flexible, personalised care for people with a learning disability within their specialties.

-The current trials of the Oliver McGowan mandatory training in learning disability and autism will be key in making this happen in England, and in Wales this will continue with the development of the Paul Ridd mandatory training.
+The current trials of the Oliver McGowan mandatory training in learning disability and autism will be key in making this happen in England, and in Wales this will continue with the development of the Paul Ridd training.

 The evidence from LeDeR and PHE shows that people with a learning disability have been disproportionately impacted by COVID.